elotl/kip/docs/annotations.md

 ## Pod Annotations

-Kip supports a number of annotations to customize the cloud instance pods are launched onto.
+Kip supports a number of annotations to customize the cloud instance that pods are launched onto.

 **pod.elotl.co/instance-type**

 Kip will attempt to run a pod on the cheapest cloud instance that satisfies the resouce requests and limits specified by the pod.
 Use the `instance-type` annotation to specify a specific cloud instance type the pod will run on.
 The annotation will override requested container limits.

 ```yaml